freifunk-kiel/ffki-packages/README.md

 It should be used only for a short period of time.

-For example in case in your community you have to reset a lot of routers back to the stable branch due to a time, where some new not completely supported router models had to be installed with the experimental firmware.
+For example if in your community you have to reset a lot of routers back to the stable branch due to a time, where a lot of nodes were installed with an experimental branch, because some new, not completely supported router models had to be installed with the experimental firmware.

 *TODO: untested, but it should be working on builds with 2018.1.x*